leaherb/Freelancer-Timesheet-Analyzer/README.md

 Problem
 -------
-I track my freelance work time in a spreadsheet, a row for each chunk of time I work on a customer's project.
-The spreadsheet contains all the time chunks for all my customers in a single sheet.

-When it comes time to invoice a customer, manually filtering through the spreadsheet becomes tedious.
-Especially since some time is billable and some is not.
-I dislike manipulating "raw data", even to simply re-order records in the spreadsheet by customer name and time category, so I have to copy the spreadsheet and work on the copy.
-I need a better process.

-I could write functions in Excel to achieve my reporting needs, but I prefer to use Python so I can use the same functionality for multiple sheets.
+I use several spreadsheets to track my time: freelance work, school, and personal projects.
+Especially for my freelance work at invoice time, I need to be able to report how much time I spent on a particular project within a given date range.
+I also need to separate 'billable' from other types of work.
+I could use spreadsheet functions to filter and sum my time.
+However, I find this cumbersome and non-repeatable (I'd have to rebuild the functions in each spreadsheet).
+I also want to add more functionality, such as merging and analyzing data of multiple sheets.

 Solution
 --------
-A Python3 program that reads timesheet data, prompts for filters (e.g. Customer name), and reports billable hours.
+A Python3 program that reads timesheet data, prompts for filters (e.g. Project), and reports billable vs non-billable hours.

-Freelancer-Timesheet-Analyzer creates this report, plus it interactively allows you to adjust total billable hours to make invoicing easier (e.g. if you want to give a discount or add an additional hours based on whatever logic you desire).
+Freelancer-Timesheet-Analyzer creates this report, plus it interactively allows you to adjust total billable hours to make invoicing easier (e.g. if you want to give a discount or add an additional hours).

 ### This project is in its infancy.
 Right now, it works like this: